US September iGaming Revenue Surpasses $900 Million For Second Month

 Further iGaming Revenue Increases Ahead?

-It is seemingly only a matter of time before we hit $1bn of monthly iGaming revenue, even before any more states come online.
+It is seemingly only a matter of time before we reach $1 billion of monthly iGaming revenue, even before more states come online.

-Considering nearly 40 states have regulated online sports betting and many states are looking for ways to raise additional state funds, there could be a sudden increase in the coming years.
+Considering that nearly 40 states have regulated online sports betting, and many states are seeking ways to raise additional state funds, there could be a sudden increase in the coming years.

 Opponents point to social problems caused by online gambling, as well as the potential to cannibalize existing retail casino markets.